Summer is Curry Season: Here's the Science to Prove It

 Our Summer Curries & Beer class is a must for any spice-lovers looking for a seasonal take on a favourite cuisine.

 Three curries.
 Cooling sides.
 Chilled Beer.
 Interested?
-You will be when you see whats on the menu
+You will be when you see what's on the menu.

 20th May | €95 | 7:00 - 9:30pm